Rakeshkm04/Todo_list/README.md

 lost a not a advance technology used in this html and css and javascript webpage so it's a begineer level of the project and throught this  we learn lo;s of things of making logic and designing.

+ok user so this is the normal todo list using html, css and basic javascript and i design this todo list for practice of our logic is good or not so all those who check and view this so please make the project and learn new things in html, css and javascript because how your learning is strong so the your growth is also fast, so start learning and make new things in your project make project read and learing process is good